canne/klinometri101/README.md

 plugins: `$KMXDR,A,5.0,,PTCH,A,12.0,,ROLL,*hh` (hh=checksum),
 negative values in pitch indicates bow down, in roll port side.

+## Heading or Yaw

+Please note that Arduino/Genuino101 has but 6-degree of freedom sensor, therefore it cannot be used as a magnetic compass.
+There are several projects using other chipsets, search for "arduino 9 degrees of freedom".
+Madgwick- library provides the yaw but it is, of course, relative to the calibration, i.e. around 180 degrees.
+Because most of the navigation systems provide (even several) heading values, the yaw value is not sent out to confuse the navigation system...
+It can be observed in debug mode (see below); maybe you can find some application for it.

 ## Accuracy

-The NMEA output is truncated to one significant decimal with a step of 0.5 degrees: 1.1, 1.2 becomes 1.0; 1.3, 1.4, 1.6, 1.7 becomes 1.5; 1.8 and
+Gyroscope and accelerator sensors are sampled at 25 Hz and Madgwick filter is maintaining the position data at that rate.
+The ratio of turn is the latest sample of the gyroscope's Z-axis.
+The limitation in the NMEA 0183 serial communication (max.
+100ms/message_ means that data which is received is already historical compared to the Madgwick filter's location view.
+To make the NMEA output less nervous between two consecutive messages, all measurements are truncated to one significant decimal with a step of 0.5 degrees: 1.1, 1.2 will become 1.0; 1.3, 1.4, 1.6, 1.7 will become 1.5; 1.8 and 1.9 will become 2.0.
-1.9 becomes 2.0.
-Tests have shown that even placing the sensor on marble no better accuracy can be obtained.
+Tests have shown that even placing the sensor on a marble no better accuracy can be obtained.

 ## NMEA 0183 Serial interface on USB